makerfactoryio/docs/docs/development-boards/sensorio/pinouts.md

 PG_8 | ARD_MUX_C | Analog Multiplexer pin C

 !!! note "Shared signals"
-	**(1)** In the Arduino UNO R3 interface, pins A4 is shared with D14 and A5 is shared with D15.
+	**(1)** In the Arduino UNO R3 interface, the pin A4 is shared with D14 and A5 is shared with D15.
 Therefore, if these pins are to be used as Analog Inputs, the correspondent I2C pins PB_4 and PA_8 need to be configured as Input (high-impedance, default behaviour).